biodash/biodash.github.io/content/codeclub/12_loops/index.md

 <summary> Hints (click here) </summary>
 <p>

+-   The displaced state is North Carolina.

 -   The states are in the `stateProvince` column, and North Carolina's name is simply "North Carolina" in that column.

--   It may help to first create a logical vector indicating whether the state for each row equals "North Carolina".
+-   It may help to first create a logical vector indicating whether for each row in the `caro_chickadee` data frame, `stateProvincefor` equals "North Carolina".

--   Your final map will look nicer if you get rid of the plotting canvas by adding \`+ theme\_void()\` to the code for the plot.
+-   Your final map will look nicer if you get rid of the plotting canvas by adding <code>+ theme\_void()</code> to the code for the plot.

 </p>
 </details>